-Customers can pay their tolls with a TxTAG, TollTag, or EZ TAG and get a 25% discount, or they can choose to Pay By Mail.
+Customers can pay their tolls with a TxTAG, TollTag, EZ TAG, or K-TAG and get a 25% discount, or they can choose to Pay By Mail.
 Pay By Mail customers are billed using a picture of their license plate, and are charged a $1.00 statement fee per bill.
 Vehicle registration information must be up to date in order for the bill to be sent to the correct address.
 Pay By Mail is available on all toll roads in Central Texas, although you may receive separate bills depending on which agency operated the road you traveled on.

 To learn about paying your tolls, see the download available below.